CodeX-Academy-Official/badges/languages/typescript1.md

 * Defend the utility of TypeScript
 * Explain the principle benefits of TypeScript
 * Setup the Environment for TypeScript
+* Setup Babel to compile TypeScript as part of build
 * Convert an existing JavaScript file/function to TypeScript
 * Utilize various datatypes in TypeScript:
   * Basic Data Types